 The Poco F1 offers extraordinary value for money.
 While it may not glamours as the OnePlus 6 or the Asus Zenfone 5Z, we can still wholeheartedly recommend it to power users looking for a mid-range phone.
 The Poco F1 offers great hardware, a reasonable set of cameras, and long-lasting battery.
 These are precisely attributed that mid-range buyers look for and they are also tough to score in this budget.

 With such aggressive pricing, Xiaomi is certainly going to kill all competition ranging in the broad price bracket of Rs 20,000 and Rs 30,000.
-Let’s see if Xiaomi’s production lines can match the high demands.
+After recent price cuts, The Poco F1 is the best specced phone you can get under Rs 20,000.

 Xiaomi Poco F1 Pros and Cons